The Ultimate Guide to Hiring Virtual Assistants in 2025

 Hire a Managed Virtual Assistant Service Provider

-With a managed virtual assistant service, you're hiring the service provider, not an individual assistant.
-You get a team—an account manager, a virtual assistant, and backup managers and assistants.
+With a managed virtual assistant service, you hire the service provider, not an individual assistant.
+You get a team—an account manager, a virtual assistant, backup managers and assistants.
 Managed virtual assistant services start at around $25 per hour.

 The main advantage of this model is that all recruiting, vetting, hiring, training, and performance management are off your plate, along with most of the risks of hiring freelancers and contractors: